xames3/smart/docs/source/explained/docker/index.rst

    thing that makes Docker work on your machine.
 Like how Git is the tool that makes version control possible, Docker Engine is the tool that makes containerisation possible.

-   .. picture:: ../../assets/coloured/docker-engine-internals
-       :alt: Docker Engine Internals

-       Inside the Docker Engine.
-The commands you run on your terminal go to the Docker CLI which acts as a client to the Docker Daemon (dockerd) that runs in the background.
-Docker Daemon is the server-side part of the Docker Engine that does all the heavy lifting.

 2. **Docker Hub.** This is a cloud-based registry service where you can find and share container images.
 Again, you can think of it as a GitHub or GitLab